enricodangelo/ptc_test/README.md

 Each API endpoint is authenticated via a Bearer JWT token.
 Since this is a PoC only a few simple checks are done, and the token is not verified.

-The PoC checks that the audience provided in the token matches the one configured.
+The PoC checks that the `audience` provided in the token matches the one configured in the app.

 The pair `tenentId` and `sub` from the JWT token are used to identify the users, they are attached to each created job and check before accessing it, only the user that created a job can retrieve it's status and output.

-#### Assumptions

-- _BlobService_ never deletes a blob unless he's told so, but that use case is out of scope, that means that one stored a blob will always be found.
-- _JobService_ will overwrite the input blob with the output of its elaboration.
-That simplifies the communication between the systems but doesn't change the solution.

-### Implementation

-Only the _API_ component of the system has been implemented in this PoC, the storage layer as well as the external services are mocked with classes, the internal code architecture allow for an easy switch from mock to real services.

-_JobService_ and _BlobService_ mocks are implemented to return errors randomly, as well as different valid expected values.

 #### Internal Architecture